 To add even more complexity, each of the three mechs have their own strengths, weaknesses, and selection of special weapons.
 Horus, for example, is the fastest among the three and can be equipped with rocket fuel modules that enable it to briefly fly.
 Sekhmet is slow but strong with a variety of mortars and formidable long-distance weapons at his disposal.

 The learning curve is my biggest bugbear for this game.
-There are so many different items, strategies and the computer AI of your opponent is unforgiving.
+There are so many different items and strategies along with an enemy AI that is unforgiving.
 Perhaps playing against a human is a better experience, but I haven't attempted this option.
 The game supports LAN as well as online multi-player, but the latter no longer exists.
 If there are any fan servers, I am unaware of them.

 The game still runs well natively on Windows 7 and 10, though I did notice some issues with the FMVs in the latter (game-play was fine though).
-The preferred method of control is by joystick, and I found the keyboard and mouse controls bearable.
+The preferred method of control is by joystick, but I did find the use of a keyboard and mouse to be bearable.
 Switching weapons, calling towers and precise aiming can't be done on the run so you are left fumbling in more heated of situations.
-The cities are big enough that there's always a place to hide and take a breath, if you can make it there unseen.
+The cities are big enough that there's always a place to hide and take a breather if you can make it there unseen.

 To download the game, follow the link below.
 This is a custom installer exclusive to The Collection Chamber will run natively on modern systems.
 Tested on Windows 7 and Windows 10.